l3nz/cli-matic/README.md

 ```

-And so you have a nice place not to forget set call `skip-macros`!
+And so you have a nice place not to forget to set `skip-macros`!